issaceee/study-vault/Quote Compendium.md

 - meaning requires distance, movement, and exchange ==> counters the narrator’s eroticised fixation; understanding is produced by collaboration and displacement, not possession
 - [[3.
 SURFACE, DEPTH, AND THE CRISIS OF REALISM]]; [[5.
 TIME, MEMORY, AND HISTORICAL PRESSURE]]

+### Context
+- Late-nineteenth-century professionalisation of literary criticism → interpretation becomes a public, reputational practice.
+- Magazine culture incentivises originality, possession, and secrecy of meaning rather than shared understanding.
+- Hermeneutic authority is no longer grounded in authorship alone, but in the critic’s ability to perform insight.

 #### Main Points
 - James stages interpretation as erotic desire when pursued solitarily and possessively